By Teena Myers

 My phone call revealed that my friend disagreed with her husband regarding the treatment of pastors.
 Her husband believes pastors are a little above the rest of us and due greater honor than the average church member.
 My friend and I believe we should give honor to whom honor is due.
 While we should respect the office of pastor, we are not obligated to honor a man who abuses his authority.

 During lunch, I told Mr. X that we should balance the honor pastors are due with Jesus and the apostles’ actions.
 Jesus and his apostles did not lead a rebellion against the corrupt priests of their day, but neither did they obey them.
 Regarding Jesus, the priest complained, “We played the flute for you, and you did not dance; we sang a dirge, and you did not cry'” (Luke 7:32).
 Jesus refused to be controlled by anyone but God.
-Instead, Jesus made enemies in high places publicly calling the priests hypocrites, blind guides, fools and whitewashed tombs.
+Instead, he made enemies in high places, publicly calling the priests hypocrites, blind guides, fools and whitewashed tombs.
 The apostles picked up Jesus’ ways.
 When the priests commanded them to stop teaching about Jesus and the resurrection, they continued at the peril of their lives.
 They did not honor corrupt pastors and neither should we.

 I popped my last fried okra into my mouth and chewed.
 Mr. X said, “But, what about David?
 The Bible says touch not my anointed.”
 I knew this argument was coming before he said it.
 More than one well-meaning Christian has misquoted this verse as a warning to us commoners that the pastor is untouchable.
 True, Saul was a harsh, disobedient ruler that David refused to harm.
 However, David’s reasoning when he refused to kill Saul because he was “God’s anointed,” and “touch not my anointed” refer to entirely different incidents.